MikeRayUX/dockerized_rails_starter/README.md

 # Dockerized Ruby on Rails 6+ Starter Pack

-What's worse than having a great idea for an app, and instead of jumping right into building, you become immediately stuck in a tar pit configuring all of the necessary features/libraries/gems needed to hit the ground running like: `devise-cookie-auth`, `jwt-auth`, `front-end-library`, e.t.c.
+What's worse than having a great idea for an app, and instead of being able to jump right into building, you become immediately stuck in a tar pit configuring all of the necessary features/libraries/gems needed to hit the ground running like: `devise-cookie-auth`, `jwt-auth`, `front-end-library`, e.t.c.

 This starter pack is [dockerized](https://developerexperience.io/practices/dockerizing) by default and contains pre-configured libraries, gems, and reasonable defaults.